ChenziqiAdam/ChenziqiAdam.github.io/_posts/2024-08-01-selenium-crawl.markdown

 tags:
   - Selenium
 ---
-### How to crawl internet novel with Python Selenium
+### How to crawl network novels with Python Selenium
 It is important for **ML** (machine learning) to prepare qulified data.
 It is common to crawl on the internet to retrive the target data.
-This blog is an example for internet novels.
+This blog is an example for crawling **Chinese network novels**.
+More about **data cleaning** see [my next blog](https://ghost04718.github.io/cs/skills/2024/08/10/chinese-data-cleaning.html).

 **Conponents**: Selenium, Beautiful Soup
 1. Install `selenium` and `bs4`